 Breakfast was more successful and fairly generous which was needed on a long flight:

-One small post-script is that I did ask about the cost of an upgrade at check-in in Heathrow, and learnt that anyone seeking a Club to First upgrade would have been facing a punchy £659 in cash, or a whopping 104,000 Avios.
+One small post-script for British Airways’ longest flight in First and Club World is that I did ask about the cost of an upgrade at check-in in Heathrow, and learnt that anyone seeking a Club to First upgrade would have been facing a punchy £659 in cash, or a whopping 104,000 Avios.